Stretford: Notable people

-Perhaps fittingly for an area so close to Trafford Park, the world's first planned industrial estate, one of the world's first industrial espionage agents, John Holker, was born in Stretford, in 1719.
+Perhaps fittingly for an area so close to Trafford Park, the world's first planned industrial estate, one of the world's first industrial espionage agents, John Holker, (1719–1786). was born locally.

-Two of Stretford's famous residents were the suffragette Emmeline Pankhurst and the painter L. S. Lowry, who was born in Stretford in 1887.
-Manchester's first multi-millionaire John Rylands and his wife Enriqueta Augustina Rylands lived at Longford Hall in Stretford during the later parts of their lives.
-The radical firebrand socialist, and later post-war politician Herschel Lewis Austin (1911–1974) served Stretford as a Labour Member of Parliament between 1945 and 1950.
+Two of Stretford's most famous residents were the suffragette Emmeline Pankhurst (1858–1928) and the painter L. S. Lowry (1887–1976).
+Manchester's first multi-millionaire, John Rylands (1801–1888) (a textile entrepreneur and philanthropist) and his wife Enriqueta Augustina Rylands lived at Longford Hall in Stretford during the later parts of their lives.
+She founded the John Rylands Research Institute and Library.
+Captain Sir John Alcock (1892–1919), from Stretford, a Royal Navy and later Royal Air Force officer and Sir Arthur Whitten Brown (1886–1948), respectively piloted and navigated the first non-stop transatlantic flight from St. John's, Newfoundland to Clifden, County Galway in 1919.

-Sir Walter Baldwin Spencer KCMG (1860–1929) a British-Australian biologist and anthropologist was born in Stretford, as were ABC's lead singer Martin Fry, rock climber Derek Hersey and television actor John Comer, best known for his role as café owner Sid in the BBC sitcom Last of the Summer Wine.
+The radical firebrand socialist, and later post-war politician Herschel Lewis Austin (1911–1974) served Stretford as a Labour MP from 1945 to 1950.
+Sir Baldwin Spencer KCMG (1860–1929) a British-Australian biologist and anthropologist was born in Stretford, as were ABC's lead singer Martin Fry (born 1958), rock climber Derek Hersey (1956–1993), and television actor John Comer (1924–1984), best known for his role as café owner Sid in the BBC sitcom Last of the Summer Wine.

 A number of Manchester United players, including some of those who died in the Munich air disaster of February 1958, lived in lodgings at 19 Gorse Avenue.
 A blue plaque was unveiled at the house by former lodger and Munich survivor Sir Bobby Charlton in recognition of the house's association with Manchester United.
 The owner of the house during the 1950s was Margaret Watson, but by the time of the plaque's unveiling more than 50 years later it was occupied by a different family.